dentarg/auth0-blog/_posts/2017-12-30-b2c-company-leverages-user-experience-through-single-sign-on.markdown

 npm start &
 ```

 Note that we are using an environment variable called `REACT_APP_REST_PORT` to define on what port our backend instances will run.
-Besides defining on what port the backend runs, this variable is also used to define what is the type of the backend.
-The backend instance running on port `3001` will return products used at home.
-The backend running on port `4001` will return products used by kids.
+Besides defining on what port they run, this variable also sets the type of the backend.
+The backend instance running on port `3001` will return products to be used at home.
+The backend running on port `4001` will return products to be used by kids.

 Let's check if both backend instances are running properly: